kiannabolante/huskypal/README.md

 # Introduction + Goals:
 The goal of the HuskyPal application is to allow students to explore and experience UW’s various activities and programs through an interactive and rewarding system.
 The HuskyPal application will include a virtual pet that allows users to further explore a variety of interests through their “Trait Track”, and users can pick a trait for their HuskyPal to be given a customized set of challenges and rewards that relate to their respective trait, which can also be shared with other HuskyPal users.

-# Layout:
+# Layout

 # client:
 The "client" folder is where we work on the user interface, handle user interactions, and manage the client-side logic of our full-stack application.
-Properly structuring our code within this folder helps maintain a clean and organized codebase, making it easier to develop, maintain, and scale our frontend code as our project grows.
+Properly structuring our code within this folder helps maintain a clean and organized codebase, making it easier to develop, maintain, and scale our front-end code as our project grows.

 # public/:
 This folder contains static assets and files that are served directly to the client's browser.
 Common contents include: index.html: The main HTML file that serves as the entry point for our web application.
-Images, fonts, and other static files that are used in our frontend and should be publicly accessible.
+Images, fonts, and other static files that are used in our front-end and should be publicly accessible.

 # src/:
-The "src" (source) folder is where we keep the source code of our frontend application.
+The "src" (source) folder is where we keep the source code of our front-end application.
 It's the heart of our frontend codebase and often contains the following sub-folders:

 # components/:
 This folder is dedicated to organizing reusable UI components.
 Components are individual pieces of the user interface that can be used and re-used across various parts of our application.

 # styles/:
 CSS or styling files are stored in the "styles" folder.
-These files contain the styles and layout rules for our components and pages, helping we maintain a consistent visual design.
+These files contain the styles and layout rules for our components and pages, helping us maintain a consistent visual design.

 # App.js:
-"App.js" is often the main application component and serves as the root component of our frontend.It defines the overall structure and layout of our application and may include routing configuration.
+"App.js" is often the main application component and serves as the root component of our front-end.
+It defines the overall structure and layout of our application and may include routing configuration.

 # index.js:
-"index.js" is the entry point for our frontend application.
-It's where our typically set up the rendering of our app, connect it to the DOM, and configure any necessary middleware or providers.
+"index.js" is the entry point for our front-end application.
+It's where we typically set up the rendering of our app, connect it to the DOM, and configure any necessary middleware or providers.

 # package.json:
 This file lists the dependencies and scripts specific to the frontend part of our application.
-It includes libraries and tools required for building, running, and testing our frontend.
+It includes libraries and tools required for building, running, and testing our front-end.

 # sever:
-This is where our backend code resides.It includes folders for controllers, models, routes, middleware, and configuration.Each of these sub-folders in the "server" directory helps organize and structure our backend codebase, making it more maintainable and scalable as our application grows.
-The roles and contents of these folders may vary depending on the framework or technology stack we're using, but this is a common organization pattern for backend development in full-stack applications.
+This is where our backend code resides.
+It includes folders for controllers, models, routes, middleware, and configuration.
+Each of these sub-folders in the "server" directory helps organize and structure our backend codebase, making it more maintainable and scalable as our application grows.
+The roles and contents of these folders may vary depending on the framework or technology stack we're using, but this is a common organizational pattern for backend development in full-stack applications.

 # controllers/:
 This folder often contains request handler functions.
 Controllers are responsible for processing incoming HTTP requests, executing the necessary business logic, and returning HTTP responses.
 Each controller corresponds to a specific route or endpoint.